nvsmith/groundwork/README.md

 1. Clone or download this repository into your WordPress themes directory.
 2. Activate the theme in your WordPress dashboard under **Appearance → Themes → Groundwork**.

-## Folder & File Structure

-### Scaffold Branch Strategy
+## Scaffold Branch Strategy

-The `scaffold` branch contains a clean, minimal version of the Groundwork theme with just the core file structure, empty folders, .gitignore, and this README file.
-It serves as a permanent starting point for new themes or major rebuilds.
+The `scaffold` branch contains a clean, minimal version of the Groundwork theme.
+It includes the core file structure, empty folders, a .gitignore file, and this README.
+All files are intended as starting points only—blank and fully customizable; feel free to delete them if they aren't necessary for your project.
+This branch serves as a permanent foundation for new themes, forks, or major rebuilds.

 > -   Avoid developing features directly on this branch; instead, create new branches from it as needed.
 > -   If you are developing off of this scaffold, remember to swap out the placeholder `screenshot.png` with your own image once you finish.